Fluctuating landscapes and heavy tails in animal behavior: Data-driven analysis reveals heavy tails in C. elegans behavior: the role of adaptation

-Encoding the nonlinear dynamics of $X_{K^*}$ into the linear evolution of the probability distribution, offers a means to a principled coarse-graining.
-Indeed, the eigendecomposition of $\mathcal{L}$, $e^{\mathcal{L}\tau}\psi_i = e^{\Lambda_i\tau}\psi_i$, yields a set of eigenvalues that capture the hierarchy of timescales by which different eigenfunctions relax to the steady-state ($\Lambda_i$ has units of inverse time).
-For a mixing system, there is a unique largest eigenvalue $\Lambda_1=0$ that corresponds to the steady-state distribution $\psi_1 = \pi = e^{0\tau} \pi$.
-The remaining eigenfunctions $\psi_{i>1}$, organized according to increasing real parts, correspond to collective variables that relax to the steady-state on faster and faster timescales, set by $|\mathrm{Re}(\Lambda_{i>1})|$.
-For \emph{C. elegans} foraging dynamics, the eigenspectrum of the reversibilized $\mathcal{L}$ reveals a main slow mode $\phi_2$, which was used to coarse-grain the behavior into ``runs'' and ``pirouettes'' \cite{Costa2023markovian}.
-Here, we leverage this timescale-separated eigenfunction to define a slow reaction coordinate \cite{Froyland2014} that captures transitions along a ``run-and-pirouette'' axis (see Appendix A), Fig.\,\ref{fig:1}(b).
-In particular, we project the full posture dynamics onto $\phi_2$, going from the fast chaotic dynamics of the body posture \cite{Ahamed2021} to an effective stochastic description for the hopping between ``runs'' and ``pirouettes''.
-An example time series of $\phi_2(t)$ is shown in Fig.\,\ref{fig:1}(c).
+For the measured \emph{C. elegans} foraging dynamics, the eigenspectrum of $\mathcal{L}$ reveals a slow mode $\phi_2$ that is relatively well separated from the rest of eigenmodes and coarse-grains the behavior into ``runs'' and ``pirouettes'' \cite{Costa2023markovian}, as illustrated in Fig.~\ref{fig:2}(b).
+Large positive/negative values of $\phi_2$ correspond to pirouettes/runs, respectively.
+This property allows us to define a slow reaction coordinate \cite{Froyland2014} that captures the worm's dynamics along a ``run-and-pirouette'' axis, see Fig.\,\ref{fig:2}(b).
+In particular, as the worm moves, it traces an orbit in the $X_{K^*}$ space that we project onto $\phi_2$.
+The bottom line is that the fast dynamics of the body postures \cite{Ahamed2021} is integrated out and the projection onto $\phi_2$ highlights the effective stochastic description for the hopping between ``runs'' and ``pirouettes''.
+A typical time series of $\phi_2(t)$ is shown in Fig.~\ref{fig:2}(c).